-On this page are the links to all the sections of the site for you to explore for your own well-being 🙂
+On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Coping Skills gives resources to practice and learn coping skills.
 These are a repertoire of skills to draw upon and immediately use in situations that are stressful and cause us to feel emotionally distressed.